 A demarcation point defines the extent of Lucent's responsibilities for a product.
 Beyond this point, the customer is responsible for providing overall service.
+Generally, Lucent is responsible for Lucent-provided equipment.

-When installing an Lucent Intuity system, you must be aware of the following demarcations:
+When installing an Lucent INTUITY system, you must be aware of the following demarcations: